 In any event, there may be instances where we must refuse to give access to the personal information.
 For example, we may be required or authorised to refuse access by or under the

 If an individual believes that the personal information we hold is incorrect, incomplete or inaccurate, the individual may ask us to correct the information.
-However, if we decide not to correct the information, we will give the individual a written notice setting out the reasons for the refusal except to the extent it would be unreasonable to do so, within 30 days of receipt of the request, to correct the information.
+However, if we decide not to correct the information, we will give the individual a written notice, within 30 days of receipt of the request to correct the information, setting out the reasons for the refusal, except to the extent it would be unreasonable to do so.
 We will also provide information about how to complain about the refusal to correct the information, should the requestor wish to do so.

 Even if an individual does not ask us to correct personal information, we are required to take such steps (if any) as are reasonable in the circumstances to correct personal information if we are satisfied that, having regard to the purpose for which the information is held, the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.

 Complaints about the treatment of personal information (including a possible breach of privacy) by the Agency must be made in writing (a letter or email), addressed to the Privacy Contact Officer.
 We will treat complaints confidentially.
 We will respond within a reasonable time after receipt of the complaint (usually 30 days).

 If an individual is not satisfied with our response, they may make a further complaint to the Australian Information Commissioner.
 Details of how to make a complaint are available on the

 Top of page